alexander-hamme/Tadpole-Tracker/README.md

 - **Detection** is the process of finding regions of interest (ROI) in each frame (image) from the video input stream.

-- Deep convolutional neural networks form the tadpole detection component of the overall system.
-I trained a CNN model to perform xenopus tadpole detection and localization using my own dataset and the [YOLOv2](https://pjreddie.com/darknet/yolov2/) architecture.

 - **Tracking** is the process of connecting where each animal was in previous frames to its new position in sequential frames, i.e. connecting ROIs to the corresponding tadpoles.
 This becomes complicated when tracking multiple animals, because of the potential for collisions and collusions.
 Therefore, algorithms to handle both identity assignment and trajectory prediction are necessary.

+### Components

+- Deep convolutional neural networks form the tadpole detection component of the overall system.
+I trained a CNN model to perform xenopus tadpole detection and localization using my own dataset and the [YOLOv2](https://pjreddie.com/darknet/yolov2/) architecture.

-- In this system, I use linear Kalman filters for trajectory estimation and a modified version of the Munkres Hungarian optimal assignment algorithm for maintaining unique object identities across frames.
+- I use linear Kalman filters for trajectory estimation and a modified version of the Munkres Hungarian optimal assignment algorithm for maintaining unique object identities across frames.

 -----